UK Housing Markets, Brexit Impact and Other Uncertainties

 Growth in UK house prices was reported in November 2018 after a five-year low in October.
 Still, experts believe there are many things to look at - broader economic uncertainties, borrowing costs, and unemployment, before investing.

-On average, the prices in London lowered at the rate of 1.7 percent, and in the east of England, the prices fell by (average) 0.5 percent in 2018.
-The impact of Brexit is not just visible in the capital city, it is also hurting Ireland property market, where the prices flat-lined in the last quarter of the year, after reporting significant growth.
+On average, the prices in London lowered at the rate of 1.7 per cent, and in the east of England, the prices fell by (average) 0.5 per cent in 2018.
+However, the impact of Brexit is not just visible in the capital city; it is also hurting Ireland's property market, where the prices flat-lined in the last quarter of the year after reporting significant growth.

-The property price in Scotland and Wales increased more, in comparison to, national average and experts believe the house price will remain flat-lined in the next year and register growth in between 0 to 2 percent.
+The property price in Scotland and Wales increased more than the national average, and experts believe the house price will remain flat-lined in the next year and register growth between 0 to 2 per cent.